 2. Pasta Sauce

-You can use pasta sauce as a substitute option for tomato sauce when you’re preparing some sort of dish like gnocchi, spaghetti, or similar.
-It’s widely available in grocery stores, but it does often contain additional ingredients.
+You can use pasta sauce as a substitute option for tomato sauce when preparing a dish like gnocchi, spaghetti, or similar.
+It’s widely available in grocery stores but often contains additional ingredients.

 You can use pasta or spaghetti sauce as a 1:1 replacement for tomato sauce.